-- · the costs of customizing IBX data centers for foreign countries; - · protectionist laws and business practices favoring local competition; - · greater difficulty or delay in accounts receivable collection; - · difficulties in staffing and managing foreign operations, including negotiating with foreign labor unions or workers' councils; - · difficulties in managing across cultures and in foreign languages; - political and economic instability; - · fluctuations in currency exchange rates;

-- · difficulties in repatriating funds from certain countries; - our ability to obtain, transfer or maintain licenses required by governmental entities with respect to our business; - unexpected changes in regulatory, tax and political environments such as the United Kingdom's withdrawal from the European Union ("Brexit"), the recent Hong Kong national security law, and the current trade war between the U.S. and China; - · our ability to secure and maintain the necessary physical and telecommunications infrastructure; - compliance with anti-bribery and corruption laws; - compliance with economic and trade sanctions enforced by the Office of Foreign Assets Control of the U.S. Department of Treasury, especially given the evolving sanctions landscape related to the Russian and Ukrainian war; - · compliance with changing laws, policies and requirements related to sustainability; - · compliance with evolving governmental regulation with which we have little experience; and - · compliance with evolving and varied regulations related to the ongoing COVID-19 pandemic and related vaccine mandates.
+- · the costs of customizing IBX data centers for foreign countries; - protectionist laws and business practices favoring local competition; - · greater difficulty or delay in accounts receivable collection; - difficulties in staffing and managing foreign operations, including negotiating with foreign labor unions or workers' councils; - · difficulties in managing across cultures and in foreign languages; - · political and economic instability; - fluctuations in currency exchange rates; - difficulties in repatriating funds from certain countries; - · our ability to obtain, transfer or maintain licenses required by governmental entities with respect to our business; - unexpected changes in regulatory, tax and political environments such as the United Kingdom's withdrawal from the European Union ("Brexit"), the recent Hong Kong national security law, and the current trade war between the U.S. and China; - · our ability to secure and maintain the necessary physical and telecommunications infrastructure; - · compliance with anti-bribery and corruption laws; - compliance with economic and trade sanctions enforced by the Office of Foreign Assets Control of the U.S. Department of Treasury and other enforcement agencies in other jurisdictions around the world; - compliance with changing laws, policies and requirements related to sustainability; - · compliance with evolving governmental regulation with which we have little experience; and - compliance with evolving and varied regulations related to the ongoing COVID-19 pandemic and related vaccine mandates.